Topic 9: Management's Discussion and Analysis of Financial Position and Results of Operations (MD&A)

 (Last updated: 9/30/2008)

 In March and September 2008, the Division of Corporation Finance sent illustrative letters to certain public companies that reported significant amounts of asset-backed securities, loans carried at fair value or the lower of cost or market, and derivative assets and liabilities in their recent 10-K filings.
-The letters highlight disclosure matters relating to SFAS 157 [ASC 820], and suggest disclosures that companies may consider in preparing their MD&A. The full letters are available at:
+The letters highlight disclosure matters relating to ASC 820, and suggest disclosures that companies may consider in preparing their MD&A. The full letters are available at:

 MD&A is not required for financial statements filed to comply with S-X 3-05 and 3-09.
 However, MD&A of companies being acquired may be required in registration and proxy statements under the Form requirements (for example, Items 15-17 of Form S-4 and F-4 and Item 14 of Schedule 14A).

-9820.2 If separate financial statements of an issuer or guarantor are filed pursuant to S-X 3-10(a), then MD&A is required.
+9820.2 If separate financial statements of an issuer or guarantor are filed because it does not qualify for relief under S-X 3-10, then MD&A is required.

 9830.1 Registration and proxy statements that include annual financial statements that have been retroactively revised to report discontinued operations occurring after the year-end balance sheet date should include a revised MD&A based on the revised financial statements.
 MD&A should describe the events or circumstances that led to the discontinued operation, the material terms of that termination, and the impact on the issuer's operating results and business.
 For example, the registrant should discuss the results of operations from continuing operations, and related trends based on the restated financial statements.
 In addition, the registrant should discuss any contingent obligations, financial commitments, or continuing relationship with the discontinued operation, and any impact on the company's liquidity and capital resources.
 Management should also describe the likely effect the discontinued operation will have on the registrant's continuing business and financial health.
 This discussion may be included in the registration or proxy statement or in a Form 8-K that includes the restated annual financial statements incorporated by reference.

-9830.3 Registration and proxy statements that include annual financial statements that have been retroactively revised to reflect the application of a different accounting principle in accordance with SFAS 154 [ASC 250] should also include a revised MD&A if the changes are material to the previously reported results of operations.
+9830.3 Registration and proxy statements that include annual financial statements that have been retroactively revised to reflect the application of a different accounting principle in accordance with ASC 250 should also include a revised MD&A if the changes are material to the previously reported results of operations.

 9900 Additional Guidance